VadymSachenko/TechWriteIt/blog/2023-09-20-what-are-documentation-style-guides-and-why-you-should-use-them.md

 The decision to create your own style guide or adopt an existing one depends on your project's specific needs, resources, and objectives.
 While creating a custom style guide offers greater flexibility and control, it comes with the costs of time and effort.
 Alternatively, automated or manual adoption of existing style guides provides efficiency but may require ongoing learning and vigilance.
 Ultimately, your choice should align with your documentation goals and your team's capabilities.

-Regardless of your choice, chosing and following a style guide is a vital part of documentation development and maintenance.
+Regardless of your choice, choosing and following a style guide is a vital part of documentation development and maintenance.
 It ensures that your documentation consistently delivers clarity and professionalism, enhances the user experience, and contributes to the success of your projects.